breimanntools/xomics/CONTRIBUTING.rst

 Introduction
 ============

-Welcome and thank you for considering a contribution to AAanalysis!
+Welcome and thank you for considering a contribution to xOmics!
 We are an open-source project focusing on interpretable protein prediction.
 Your involvement is invaluable to us.
 Contributions can be made in the following ways:

-- Filing bug reports or feature suggestions on our `GitHub issue tracker <https://github.com/breimanntools/aaanalysis/issues>`_.
+- Filing bug reports or feature suggestions on our `GitHub issue tracker <https://github.com/breimanntools/xomics/issues>`_.
 - Submitting improvements via Pull Requests.
 - Participating in project discussions.

-Newcomers can start by tackling issues labeled `good first issue <https://github.com/breimanntools/aaanalysis/issues>`_.
+Newcomers can start by tackling issues labeled `good first issue <https://github.com/breimanntools/xomics/issues>`_.
 Please email stephanbreimann@gmail.com for further questions or suggestions?

 Vision